sufyanshaik/sufyanshaik.github.io/_posts/2025-12-20-YearEndReflection.md

 </div>

 Professional Wins: Promotion, Taiwan, and Chip-Making Magic On the work front, I celebrated a well-deserved promotion at Micron, where I've now completed two full years.
 The real highlight?
 Traveling to Taiwan to deploy a critical model in the Fab.
 Deploying it live, surrounded by the hum of cutting-edge manufacturing, was exhilarating.
+More on Taiwan trip later.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">